Insights from Those Who DO Remember

 Whilst society at large may have forgotten these principles, doctors and nurses are schooled in these principles as part of their medical education.
 But it would be unrealistic to expect all doctors to uphold those standards, unless society at large does the same.

 The important question in 2021 wasn’t "should I get a vaccine or not?"
 That’s entirely up to the individual.
 It was "should we mandate vaccines … ever?!"
 The fact that that question came up at all tells you something important about society, and about your government, and what they have planned.
-If their record is anything to go by, hunger will be more common - as death is already - unless it can be nipped in the bud, with many more people aware of what’s going on.
+If their record is anything to go by, hunger will be more common - death is already - unless it can be nipped in the bud, with many more people aware of what’s going on.

 Three Wise Men